Ricardo-Badillo/README-Generator/new-README.md

 ## Description

-To generate a new ReadMe file for any ne project.
+To creat a new ReadMe file for any new project

-## Table of Contents
+##### Table of Contents
 - [Descritption]
 - [Installation]
 - [Usage]
 - [Contribution]
 - [Test]
 - [Questions]
 - [GitHub]
 - [Email]

 ## Installation

-Install inquirer to your project
+first install your dependicies using 'npm install inquirer' then run 'node index.js'.

 ## Usage

-To quickly add any new Read Me file
+To quickly creat a new ReadMe file for my future projects

 ## Contribution